 I want all of these things more than anything.
 I want to be the epitome of a girl.
 I want to be loved and desired whether I’m a girlfriend, a wife, or perhaps even someday, a mother.
 As a matter of fact, I’ve never wanted to be a wife before!
 I’ve always thought the entire idea of marriage was stupid and pointless, and you didn’t need a diamond to be in love.
 While I still hold that belief, I certainly wouldn’t mind the gesture someday down the line.
 Far down the line, but there, nevertheless.

-Maybe all of this has grown inside of me after meeting the perfect girl.
+Actually, instead of being inspired by love, I think all of this has grown inside of me after meeting the perfect girl.
 She’s stunning, sweet, always well-dressed, cooks, cleans, keeps a tidy home, is a fantastic decorator and gardener… she’s everything a man could dream of a girl being.
 She’s lovely.

 Lovely!
 That’s the exact word I’ve been looking for this whole time.
 I want to be lovely.
 Not pretty or cute, or beautiful even… simply lovely.